 Jesus, on the other hand, showed how this war is supposed to be fought.
 He responded to Satan’s attempt by reaffirming His allegiance to God’s Law.

 “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
 (Matthew 4:4)

 Now that’s how you do it!
 Trusting in God’s Law is the key to success in every area of life.

 The one who trusts God’s Law will be blessed; the one who doesn’t will always struggle – not because God is mean and just wants us to obey for the sake of obeying, but rather because God is CORRECT!
 He knows the path of life and He is kind enough to share it with us in form of laws/commandments.

 Just as a mother knows the danger of fire and therefore demonstrates her love by forbidding her children to play with matches.
 The rule isn’t given for the sake of having rules; the rule is given as a manifestation of her love.
 If the child trusts his mom, he will be safe.
 If he doesn’t, he’s in trouble.

 King David says it this way in Psalm 1:2-3:

-For discussion: have you ever doubted one of God’s commandments/laws and then later realized you were wrong?
+Think about this: have you ever doubted one of God’s commandments/laws and then later realized you were wrong?